 - You’ve been wowed by the view of the lake now get yourself in it!
 It’s as good as it looks.
 You can paddle out from the boat ramp or swim from your boat.
 Stroll the bush trail below the resort to access the lake and get that swimsuit wet.
-If you are a serious swimmer take it up a notch and enter the Lake Argyle Swim on 1 May 2021.
+If you are a serious swimmer take it up a notch and enter the Lake Argyle Swim which takes place each May.

 - Try your hand at fishing.
 The lake’s ‘Silver Cobbler’ can reach up to an astonishing 40kg!
 Fishing guides can lead you to where the fish are biting to give you a fighting chance of a catch.

 - Cycle the moderate 5km Lake Argyle Mountain Bike Track.
 When a mountain bike ride has lake views this stunning, it takes all your concentration to focus on the trail ahead.
 Ready for a bigger challenge?
-On 28 August 2021 you can swim, paddle, run and cycle your way to victory in the Lake Argyle Adventure Race.
+Each August you can swim, paddle, run and cycle your way to victory in the Lake Argyle Adventure Race.

 - Follow the network of bushwalking trails adjacent to Lake Argyle Resort.
 Inhale the fragrance of the Aussie bush as you keep an eye out for the local wildlife.
 Bonus points if you spot the elusive echidna.

 - Discover the region’s past as you wander through the former home of the pioneering Durack family.
-Transformed into the Durack Homestead Museum at Argyle Downs, you will get an insight into the area’s social history of the 1800s.
+Transformed into the Argyle Homestead Museum, you will get an insight into the area’s social history of the 1800s.

 - Explore the lake from a different perspective.
 Underwater!
 Plan your visit in October, when visibility will be high - perfect for a scuba diving tour with Pilbara Dive and Tours.
 Whether you want to see schools of fish or remnants of the original homestead site, which was submerged in the 1970s, there are dive tours for all interests and abilities.